 - That other party had/has the ability to comply with the order

 Contempt of court can be very technicality laden and is taken quite seriously by most family law judges, due to the fact that jail is a possible outcome.
 Contempt of court cases can also be full of uncertainty, in that each judge can view the facts and Rule 107 differently.
 Furthermore, when one is faced with a punitive contempt or jail time, he or she may be entitled to a free attorney if the court determines that he or she cannot afford a private attorney.
 The right to an attorney if you cannot afford one is applicable to contempt in both divorce and child custody cases.
 Our legal team is ready and willing to assist you with your contempt of court needs.

 Our Denver Contempt of Court Lawyers Have More Than 70 Years of Combined Experience!

 Our law firm can help you with all aspects of your contempt case.
 With more than 70 years of combined experience within our firm, we are adept at helping our clients bring a contempt action for the other side’s failure to follow orders.
-Our lawyers can also help defend you against a contempt action, and we take this defense very seriously, particularly when jail is potentially an outcome.
+Our family lawyers can also help defend you against a contempt action, and we take this defense very seriously, particularly when jail is potentially an outcome.
 There is nothing more valuable than your liberty.
 The contempt of court attorneys at our Denver firm will fight for you either way and will advise you in an honest and prudent manner in terms of how to proceed.
 Our goal is to make sure that you are dealt with fairly, regardless of which side of the contempt case you are on.